Wild Lily student movement

-Taiwan's Wild Lily student movement (野百合學運 (Yě Bǎihé xué yùn, Iá-pek-ha̍p ha̍k-ūn)) or March student movement was a six-day student demonstration in 1990 for democracy.
+The Wild Lily student movement (野百合學運 (Yě Bǎihé xué yùn, Iá-pek-ha̍p ha̍k-ūn)) or March student movement were a series of pro-democracy student demonstration in Taiwan which took place from 16-22 March 1990.
 The sit-in at Memorial Square in Taipei (since rededicated as Liberty Square in commemoration of the movement) was initiated by students from National Taiwan University.
 Participation quickly grew to 22,000 demonstrators.
 The Wild Lily demonstrators sought direct elections of Taiwan's president and vice president and new popular elections for all representatives in the National Assembly.

-The demonstration lasted from 16 to 22 March 1990, coinciding with the inauguration of Lee Teng-hui on 21 March 1990 to a six-year term as president.
+The demonstrations coincided with the inauguration of Lee Teng-hui on 21 March 1990 to a six-year term as president.
 The election Lee won was one in which only 671 members of the National Assembly voted, only one party was recognized, and one candidate ran.
 This process had been characteristic of one-party rule under the Kuomintang and Chiang Kai-shek.

 Protesters wore white Formosa lilies and created giant replicas of the flower as a symbol of democracy.
 Their adoption of the flower as an icon of freedom evoked a long native tradition.
 Yang Yung-ming, a professor of political science at the National Taiwan University, described to the Taiwan Review in 2003:

 For years, Taiwanese poets have employed this flower as a symbol of grace and resilience.
 The aboriginal poet Lin Yi-te, for example, often used it to symbolize the Taiwanese indigenous peoples' primitive purity of spirit, and used the flower's decline to dramatize the desolation and tragedy of their decline.
 It was Taiwanese literature's use of this wild lily [Lilium formosanum] as a metaphor of simplicity and fortitude that inspired its use by those in the student democracy movement.